yuktinadhe/ollama-automation/README.md

 # 🤖 Automation using Ollama and Gradio

-This project showcases how to build an intelligent automation system using **Ollama** (a local Large Language Model) and **Gradio** (a simple web UI framework).
+This project showcases how to build an intelligent automation system using **Ollama** and **Gradio**.
 With this setup, users can interact with an LLM through a clean and responsive web interface — all running locally.

 ## 🚀 Features